amyeee/hookline-id3-extractor/README.md

 ### Set-up

-Create a database and table using schema.sql.
+Create a database and tables using schema.sql.

+__NOTE.__ This will drop and recreate the database from scratch.

+    $ mysql -uroot < schema.sql